Defectors say S.Korea investigations threaten N.Korean 'Underground Railroad'

 A combination of coronavirus border closures and an unprecedented pressure campaign by a South Korean government keen to engage with North Korea may destroy networks defectors have long used to start new lives, activist groups say.

 South Korea's Unification Ministry said last month it will "inspect" 25 defector-run NGOs, citing their failure to file necessary documents, and check if 64 others are following conditions to stay registered.
+On Wednesday, the ministry expanded the investigation to a total of 289 organisations.
 The sweeping probe comes as South Korean President Moon Jae-in's administration strives to restart dialogue and economic projects with Pyongyang, which is under strict international embargoes due to its nuclear weapons programme.

 The ministry has already revoked the licenses of two defector groups that were sending anti-Pyongyang propaganda into the North, following complaints from North Korea.
 Only a handful of NGOs have been investigated since 1998, and just one other has previously been stripped of its license.
 Without a license, the organisations cannot get tax exemptions and hold fundraisers, though donations are still allowed.